Blank Page Syndrome

 I know from talking to hundreds of writers, photographers and artists that I am not the only one with the Blank Page Syndrome!

-Over the years I have come up with ways to keep the idea pipeline full.
+Over the years I have come up with ways to keep MY idea pipeline full.
 What works best for ME may not work for you.
-So though I will give you my technique for fighting the blank page syndrome, I encourage you to contribute your ideas and techniques.
+So though I will give you my technique for fighting the blank page syndrome, I encourage you to come up with and contribute your own ideas and techniques.

 My blank page syndrome pops into being when I put myself on the spot.
 The fact that I have created a deadline somehow leads to the diagnosis, “brain dead.”

 My solution is to capture my ideas when there is no deadline looming.
-It took me over a year to develop a system for capturing the ideas in a way that is easy, fast. elegant and ultimately useful given MY working style.
+It took me years to develop a system for capturing the ideas in a way that is easy, fast. elegant and ultimately useful given MY working style.

 I’d love to hear YOUR solution to the Blank Page Syndrome!